Ayodhya land deal: UP Cong women's wing stages protest near CM Yogi's residence | Politics

 - India

-Members of the Uttar Pradesh Women's Congress held a demonstration near the official residence of Chief Minister Yogi Adityanath in protest the alleged corruption in purchase of land in Ayfor the Ram temple in Ayodhya.
+Members of the Uttar Pradesh Women's Congress held a demonstration near the official residence of Chief Minister Yogi Adityanath here to protest the alleged corruption in purchase of land in Ayodhya by the Ram temple trust.

 Raising slogans against Prime Minister Narendra Modi and the chief minister, the women workers tried to march towards the CM's residence but were stopped by the police posted at the Kalidas Marg, where the CM residence is situated, Convenor of media and communication department of the UP Congress, Lalan Kumar, told PTI.